Cookies & Privacy.

 ● technical information, including the type of device you use, a unique device identifier (for example, your device’s IMEI number), the type of browser you use; and

-● details of your use of or your visits to the Sites and the resources that you access and any data you upload or download (if applicable).
+● details of your use of or your visits to the Site and the resources that you access and any data you upload or download (if applicable).

 We ask for this:

-– to audit the downloading of data from the Sites;
+– to audit the downloading of data from the Site;

-– to improve the layout and/or content of the Sites;
+– to improve the layout and/or content of the Site;

-– to identify visitors to the Sites; and
+– to identify visitors to the Site; and

 – to notify you of any changes to our Sites that may affect you.